BU-EC500-SP15/openstack-maple/README.md

 ## Vision and Goals Of The Project

 [OpenDaylight (ODL)](http://www.opendaylight.org) has emerged as one of the leading Software-Defined Network controllers.
-It is supported by a large number of major vendors (Brocade, Cisco, Citrix, Dell, HP, IBM, Intel, …).
+The goal of OpenDayLight is to promote and accelerate an community-led and industry-supported open source framework.
+To allow the industry to focus on the application parts in stead of struggling to design different SDN controllers.
+Therefore, it is supported by a large number of major vendors (Brocade, Cisco, Citrix, Dell, HP, IBM, Intel, …).
 This platform is gaining traction and now supports a variety of applications including applications for network virtualization and cloud (OpenStack).

 One key limitation in ODL today is the lack of modularity: many important network applications do not play nicely together.
 Typically, these ODL network applications assume full control over network element configurations and hence do not compose well with other applications.